 About TEUs and Tons

 Most of the vessels procured by us transport containers – after all the majority of the global trade is being packed in these standardized ‘boxes’.
-German shipping companies control a large part of the world wide container fleet.

 The construction of modern container vessels is designed to avoid the waste of space.
 The capacity and space is indicated in TEUs (Twenty-Foot Equivalent Units) for the cargo.
 A containership with 18,000 TEUs therefore has space for 18,000 twenty foot containers.
 Today, more and more forty and even forty-five foot containers are being used.